syniol/syniol/README.md

 ## Welcome to Syniol Limited 🫶

 Principal Cloud Architect (TypeScript/Go).
-Specializing in High-Throughput FinTech Systems, GDS Compliance, and Event-Driven AWS Infrastructure.
+Specialising in High-Throughput FinTech Systems, GDS Compliance, and Event-Driven AWS Infrastructure.
 I parachute into Node.js and Go backend that are slow, fragile, or failing and make them boring again.
 I typically come in to help with: